Multiple Spectrally Null Constrained Complete Complementary Codes of Various Lengths Over Small Alphabet: Comparison

 \subsection{Comparison with \cite{Sahin_2021} and \cite{Shen_2022}}

 \cite{Sahin_2021} and \cite{Shen_2022} generated SNC-GCS via generalised Boolean functions and generated parameters closely multiple of $2$.
-Furthermore, their findings are restricted to SNC-GCSs and do not extend to SNC-CCCs.
-However, in the proposed construction, every code are SNC-GCSs, which are not restricted to a multiple of $2$ only.
+Moreover, their findings are restricted to SNC-GCSs and do not extend to SNC-CCCs.
+However, in the proposed construction, every code is a SNC-GCS, which is not restricted to a multiple of $2$ only.